RutgersCSSystems/crossprefetch-asplos24-artifacts/README.md

 cat RESULT.csv
 ```

-Next, let's run microbenchmarks on per-thread private files with sequential and random accesses.
+Next, let's run microbenchmarks on per-thread private and shared files with sequential and random accesses.
 This is going to take some time to generate a
 large data. **(Figure 5)**
 ```
 cd $BASE/appbench/apps/multi_read